Top Market, Crypto, Tech and Politics Headlines Today While US Was Sleeping

 US Markets

+Fear & Greed Index Remains In 'Extreme Greed' Zone After Dow Records 3rd Week Of Gains

-Intel, Procter & Gamble And 3 Stocks To Watch Heading Into Friday
+ON Semiconductor, Western Digital And 3 Stocks To Watch Heading Into Monday

 Crypto